encoredev/encore/docs/tutorials/slack-bot.md

 `
 ```

-And then let's commit our changes and deploy it:
+🥐 Finally, let's commit our changes and deploy it:

 ```bash
 $ git add -A .